 Please direct any questions concerning the Law School Early Admission Agreement to the contact the Dean of the School of Arts, Humanities, and Social Sciences.

-Lake Erie College Partnership with Rochester Institute of Technology for Accelerated MBA Program

-Lake Erie College and the Rochester Institute of Technology E. Phillip Saunders College of Business have established an agreement which allows qualified students, who have earned a bachelor's degree at Lake Erie, to accelerate their progress through the RIT Collegeof Business MBA program.
+Lake Erie College Partnership with Rochester Institute of Technology for Accelerated MBA Program agreement which allows qualified students, who have earned a bachelor's degree at Lake Erie, to accelerate their progress through the RIT Collegeof Business MBA program.